-- The National Curriculum Coverage and Planning for their subject area (s) which is personalised to the pupils of Moor Nook Community Primary School. - Understanding standards of attainment made by all pupils, including those with SEND. - Reviewing and monitoring the progress made by all pupils, including those with SEND - The effectiveness of teaching, assessment, resources and other curriculum material.
+- The National Curriculum Coverage, Planning, Teaching and Learning for their subject area(s) which are tailored to the pupils of Moor Nook Community Primary School. - Understanding standards of attainment made by all pupils, including those with SEND. - Understanding skills and knowledge progression made by all pupils, including those with SEND. - Reviewing and monitoring the progress made by all pupils, including those with SEND. - The effectiveness of teaching, assessment, resources and other curriculum material.